 Context switching in RTOS based embedded systems

 In the world of RTOS, context switching is a critical process that allows multiple tasks or threads to share the limited resources of a microcontroller.
 There might be many tasks or execution contexts running in the firmware each performing a particular functionality as designed.
-When a task voluntarily or involuntarily relinquishes control of the CPU, context switching is performed.
+When a task voluntarily or involuntarily relinquishes control of the CPU, the mechanism of interrupts for context switching is performed.
 In this case, the CPU saves the current state of the system executing this task, known as the 'context', typically in a stack and then loads the context of the next task and starts executing that task.
 The same is captured in the below picture.

 Context switching in RTOS based embedded systems